clydedevv/structured-docs-bot/README.md

-# Neutron Docs Telegram Bot
+# Structured Money Docs Telegram Bot

-A Telegram bot that provides access to Neutron's documentation via a hosted Model Context Protocol (MCP) server.
-The bot uses Anthropic's Claude LLM to process natural language queries and retrieve relevant information from the official Neutron documentation.
+A Telegram bot that provides access to Structured Money's documentation via a hosted Model Context Protocol (MCP) server.
+The bot uses Anthropic's Claude LLM to process natural language queries and retrieve relevant information from the official Structured Money documentation.

 ## Features

-- 🤖 Natural language queries about Neutron documentation
+- 🤖 Natural language queries about Structured Money documentation
-- 🔍 Integration with Neutron docs via MCP server
+- 🔍 Integration with Structured Money docs via MCP server
-- 📚 Access to comprehensive Neutron knowledge base
+- 📚 Access to comprehensive Structured Money knowledge base
 - ⚡ Powered by Claude 3.5 Sonnet for intelligent responses
 - 🚀 Easy deployment to Heroku or other hosting platforms